Sirttas/ElementalCraftDoc/docs/sources.md

 You can move sources using a [Source Receptacle].
 Simply __right-click the source with the receptacle__ and __right-click again where you want to place the source back__.

 ### Traits
 Sources can have traits that define how they wil behave.
-You can find what traits a source have by using a [Source Analisis Glass] on it.
+You can find what traits a source have by using a [Source Analysis Glass] on it.

 [Source stabilizer]: ../items/source-stabilizer
 [Source Receptacle]: ../items/source-receptacle
-[Source Analisis Glass]: ../items/source-analisis-glass
+[Source Analysis Glass]: ../items/source-analysis-glass